GMC investigations

 The investigation includes gathering information such as medical records, documentary evidence (for example from the police or a doctor’s employers), statements from those involved, and/or the opinion of an independent expert.
 The investigation may also involve an assessment of the doctor’s performance, health, or knowledge of the English language.

-The doctor is also invited to provide any comments at this stage, and we would strongly recommend you contact MDDUS for advice before submitting any information to the GMC as it may be better to wait and see what evidence the GMC gather, for example an expert opinion, before making any comments.
+The doctor is also invited to provide any comments at this stage, and we would strongly recommend you contact MDDUS for advice before submitting any information to the GMC as it may be more appropriate to wait and see what evidence the GMC gathers, for example an expert opinion, before making any comments.

-Once the investigation officer has gathered all the necessary information, the case is put to the decision maker who will decide if the case can be closed or not.
+Once the investigation officer has gathered all the necessary information, the case is put to the decision maker/s who will decide if the case can be closed or not.

-If the case is not closed it enters the rule 7 stage.
-The GMC sends a letter which lists the formal allegations they consider if proven could mean that a doctor’s fitness to practise is impaired.
-At this stage, the GMC also discloses all of the evidence it has gathered in the course of its investigation.
-The doctor is invited to comment on the charges and also to provide evidence of any learning they have undertaken or reflections they have had on the incident that will demonstrate insight and change in practice.
-Once the doctor’s comments are received the case is put to two case examiners, one medical and one non-medical, who are senior decision makers, to decide the outcome of the investigation.
-The role of the case examiners is not to determine the facts but to apply the realistic prospect test, which states as follows:
+If the case is not closed it enters the Rule 7 stage.
+The GMC sends a letter which lists the formal allegations it considers if proven could mean that a doctor’s fitness to practise is impaired.
+At this stage, the GMC also discloses all the evidence it has gathered during its investigation.
+The doctor is invited to comment on the charges and to provide evidence of any learning they have undertaken or reflections they have had on the incident that will demonstrate insight and change in practice.
+Once the doctor’s comments are received, the case is put to two Case Examiners, one medical and one non-medical, who are senior decision makers, to decide the outcome of the investigation.
+The role of the Case Examiners is not to determine the facts but to apply the realistic prospect test, which states as follows:

 The potential outcomes are:

 Fitness to practise history can be taken into account by the GMC when assessing future fitness to practise issues.
 Fitness to practise history must also be disclosed by the doctor when asked, for example when applying for a new job.
+You may seek advice from the GMC or MDDUS about your fitness to practise history for this purpose.
 The GMC can also disclose fitness to practise history in certain circumstances.

 Medical Practitioner Tribunal Service hearings